Zara Hore-Ruthven, Countess of Gowrie: Canberra Services Club

 Lady Gowrie played an active role in the establishment of the Canberra Services Club, then known as the Canberra Services Welfare Association.
 The Association wanted to build a "rest hut" for use by members of the forces.
-She hosted a Garden Fair at Government House, Canberra, which raised the very considerable sum for those days of £3,500, and she also donated some of her personal belongings for a raffle.
+She hosted a Garden Fair at Government House, Canberra, which raised a very considerable sum for those days of £3,500, and she also donated some of her personal belongings for a raffle.
 The Lady Gowrie Services Club was opened on 13 March 1941, and she was the inaugural president until the Gowries returned to the United Kingdom in 1944.
-In April 2009 the Lady Gowrie Hall at the Canberra Services Club was formally dedicated.
+In April 2009, the Lady Gowrie Hall at the Canberra Services Club was formally dedicated.

-She also organised various other concerts and fairs at Government House for the war effort.
+She also organised various other concerts and fairs at the Government House for the war effort.
 She made a radio broadcast to the women of Australia on New Year's Day 1941, calling for hope and courage.
 Lord Gowrie made a similar broadcast the following year.
 She was an enthusiast for the Girl Guides movement, president of the South Australian branch of the Red Cross Society and was associated with the Victoria League.